 The Wisconsin School for Beginning Dairy Farmers, a program of the Center for Integrated Agricultural Systems at the University of Wisconsin-Madison, offers qualified students the chance to attend the UW-Madison Farm and Industry Short Course, along with special training sessions and seminars in the management of grazing-based dairy farms.
 Students are mentored by experienced graziers and UW faculty, and on-farm internships are available.

 “We”re looking for bright, motivated individuals who dream of starting their own grass-based dairy business,” said school coordinator Dick Cates.
 “This is a one-of-a-kind program that combines financial support, classroom learning, farmer- and researcher-taught seminars, internships, mentoring, and initial follow-up support to help launch successful business plans.

-“Students who engage in internships (two to six months in spring/summer 2004) live on the farms of veteran Wisconsin graziers who serve as teachers and mentors.
+“Students who engage in internships, which will run for two to six months during spring and summer 2005, live on the farms of veteran Wisconsin graziers who serve as teachers and mentors.
 From here, past students have followed a variety of paths, including pursuing apprenticeships, equity-building arrangements, and their own business start-ups,” he says.

 Applications must be received by April 1 for full scholarship consideration, and will be accepted after April 1 until the school is filled.
 WSBDF participants may apply for a variety of scholarships to help with tuition and internship expenses.
 For individuals interested in the 15-week grass-based dairy seminar only, a CD set is available for purchase ($115; includes shipping) by contacting the WSBDF.